 An EMPLOYMENT OPPORTUNITIES BULLETIN listing current vacancies is posted weekly in the Personnel Services Office and on departmental bulletin boards.
-Any employee who wishes to apply for one of the vacancies may do so by Services Office and by taking any required skills tests.
+Any employee who wishes to apply for one of the vacancies may do so by completing an up-to-date Application for Promotion or Transfer with the Personnel Services Office and by taking any required skills tests.